Optimize Your Core Web Vitals: the Three Metrics That Determine Your Ranking

 Frequently Asked Questions About Core Web Vitals

 The following questions clarify the most important aspects of Core Web Vitals.
 Additional technical details can be found on our FAQ page, and for individual consultation, we are available at any time for a personal conversation.
+We explore how to improve each metric in practice in our articles on improving INP, avoiding layout shifts and Core Web Vitals 2026.

 Improve Your Core Web Vitals: The Next Step